Growing cabbage in home gardens

 Damage to the central growing point when the plant is small can cause failure to form a head.
 The leaves that have already formed will become tough and thick, and no further leaves will develop.

-Cold temperatures, rough handling or insect feeding can all damage the growing point of young plants, so be careful when handling them and when working around them.
+Cold temperatures, rough handling or insect feeding can all damage young plants, so be careful when handling them and when working around them.
 Do not set plants out before the weather has settled.
 Look for insect infestation.

 - Harvest cabbage when the heads reach a usable size.
 To harvest, cut the head off above the outer leaves.

 - Once the heads reach their mature size, there is a risk that they will split before harvest.
 Some varieties are good for “field holding” and are less likely to split.
 Heavy rain can cause split heads.

 - You can minimize splitting of cabbages that you are not ready to pick by twisting the head a quarter turn or shearing one side of the roots with a spade.
 This action reduces water flow into the head.